 NOT QUITE MIDNIGHT

-Our monthly screening of Tommy Wiseau’s The Room takes place September 14.
+Tommy Wiseau’s The Room screens December 14.
 If you have not experienced The Room at the Drexel, you don’t know what you’re missing.
 The loyal fans have created their own live experience à la The Rocky Horror Picture Show.
 They’re always excited to indoctrinate newbies into the cult of Wiseau.
 A Drexel tradition for 15 years, The Room is a gonzo masterpiece.

 THE ROOM (2003)